Many people ask me, “how is manual mode any different than auto mode on a DSLR camera?”

 You will learn how to understand the aperture (A), shutter speed (S) and ISO settings (ISO) all together to make the recipe for correct exposure.

 Aperture: is the opening in the lens that controls the amount of light reaching the cameras sensor.
 It also controls depth of field (DOF), the blurred background effect.

 Shutter Speed: Controls the fraction of time the light is exposed to the cameras sensor.

 ISO: is a standardised setting for the sensor sensitivity, exactly like the film days when you when and grabbed a roll from the supermarket ISO 100 for sunny outdoors shooting and ISO 400 for indoor or dark situations.
 Now digital camera can range from 100 ISO to 12800.

 Controlling all three settings will help to achieve the correct exposure.
 The correct exposure will create an image that looks the way you intended.
 Detail will be more obvious in the white/bright parts of the scene and also the dark/shadows.

 Are you interested in learning manual mode in more depth?
 From a real person, using everyday terms and not an instruction manual?
-Contact me, email@example.com for one on one photography tuition.
-I’ve been photographing for 16 years in a professional capacity and have a passion for sharing my knowledge in an easy to understand language.
+Contact me, firstname.lastname@example.org for one on one photography tuition.
+I’ve been photographing for 20 +years in a professional capacity and have a passion for sharing my knowledge in an easy-to-understand language.
 I’d be very happy to help you on your journey to becoming a better photographer!